-9. Submit early: plan to submit your application two weeks before the deadline to allow for any unforeseen circumstances.
+10. Submit early: to allow for any unforeseen circumstances.
 Late applications will rarely be accepted unless you can make a case for exceptional circumstances.